 Smoking is the number one cause of preventable disease and death.
 1 in 5 deaths is due to cigarette smoking.
-At the moment, 16 million Americans are living with some kind of a disease caused by smoking.
+At the moment, 16 million Americans live with some kind of disease caused by smoking.

 16. Smoking increases the risk of developing lung cancer by 25 times.

 Smoking and lung cancer statistics are very grim.
 And they are similarly awful for other conditions, too.
 For example, you are 2 to 4 times more likely to have a stroke if you smoke.
 Coronary heart disease has an identical probability.
 The chances of dying from chronic obstructive pulmonary disease (COPD) are 12 to 13 times higher too.

 17. There is still not enough definite research on the effects of COVID-19 on smokers.